addzy94/ooad-project-team/README.md

 We have the **Item** class which is the abstract class that every item in our inventory inherits its attributes from.

-The clerk actions are present in the **Clerk** class happenings at the store, which are related to the items and days and the rotation of the clerks are handled in the **Store** class.
+The clerk actions are present in the **Clerk** class.
+The happenings at the store, which are related to the items and days and the rotation of the clerks are handled in the **Store** class.

 For getting common global functionality we make use of **Constants.java** and **Helper.java**.
 Both of which are static classes.

+Object-Oriented Approach :
+    INHERITANCE - Clerk.java - Line 7
+    ENCAPSULATION - Item.java - Line 4
+    ABSTRACTION - Item.java - Line 21
+    COHESION - Clerk.java - Line 24
+    IDENTITY - Store.java - Line 40
+    POLYMORPHISM - Store.java - Line 113

 Project 2 Notes and Comments: